 Capital Asset Pricing Model (CAPM)

 An example is the Capital Asset Pricing Model or CAPM.
-In simple terms, it says, returns of an individual stock (or any other financial asset) in your portfolio is related to market returns.
-So if the market goes up, stocks in your portfolio are likely to go up (& vice versa) assuming positive correlation.
+In simple terms, it says, returns of an individual stock (or any other financial asset for that matter), is related to market returns.
+So if the market goes up, stocks in your portfolio are likely to go up (& vice versa) assuming a positive correlation.

 Ri = Rf +βi(Rm – Rf)

 Fama-French Three Factor Model plus Carhart’s Momentum Factor

 Despite its popularity, CAPM is simplistic and is often criticized for its inability of explain asset returns based on empirical data.
 In particular, multiple studies indicate that value stocks and small cap stocks tend to outperform growth and large cap stocks respectively.